alonzi/DAACS-Intro-to-R/README.md

 ## Variables

-introduce typeof(...)
+* introduce typeof(...)
-if we haven't gotten error messages yet fabricate one
+* if we haven't gotten error messages yet fabricate one

 1. WWWWWH
 2. Leading activity 3
 ## Data Structures

+** bigtime heavy use of the variable explorer

 1. WWWWWH
 2. Leading activity 4